Life-Skills Checklist for Young Adults: What Really Matters After High School

 Basic daily tasks that once seemed trivial under parental guidance now form the core of independent living.
 Mastery of these skills is crucial for maintaining health, safety, and self-reliance.

 Cooking and Meal Preparation: Understanding how to plan meals, shop for groceries, and prepare basic, nutritious recipes can prevent reliance on fast food or processed options.
-Skills like reading nutrition labels and basic knife safety are essential.
+Regular practice with skills like reading nutrition labels and basic knife safety is essential for building confidence and independence in cooking and grocery shopping.

 Laundry: Sorting clothes, choosing appropriate wash cycles, and understanding fabric care prevent costly mistakes and maintain hygiene.